-When I was a little girl, we didn’t have CD’s or even cassette tapes.
+We are going to get to these delicious Butter Pecan Muffins but first I want to tell you about when I was a little girl and what it even has to do with Butter Pecan Muffins.
+I don’t know about you, but we didn’t have CD’s or even cassette tapes.
 This will come as no surprise to all of you but my nine year old simply can’t comprehend it.

 I imagine he envisions us sitting on the front porch with a washboard and set of spoons as our only means of music.
 But my sister and I shared a record player in our room and Mama kept us well supplied with Disney albums (I still break into Disco Duck from time to time).
 Around the time I was six years old or so, I saved up my money and broke out of Disney to purchase my first two records.
 The first record I ever bought was “Mountain Music” by the group Alabama.